jswymer/mydoctest/articles/purchasing-how-process-purchase-returns-cancellations.md

 <properties
-                pageTitle="How to: Process Purchase Returns or Cancellations| Project Madeira" description="Welcome to Project "Madeira""
+                pageTitle="How to: Process Purchase Returns or Cancellations| Project “Madeira”" description="Welcome to Project "Madeira""
                 services=""
                 documentationCenter="Madeira"